 Keep a clean driving record.
 At-fault accidents and traffic violations can raise your premiums, so safe driving can lead to significant savings.

 Take advantage of discounts.
-Discounts for safe driving, bundling policies, or even for driving a hybrid or electric car can cut down your car insurance quote.
+Car insurance discounts for safe driving, for bundling policies, or even for driving a hybrid or electric car can cut down your car insurance quote.

 Increase your deductible.
 While you’ll pay more out of pocket if you file a claim, a higher deductible can lower your monthly premium significantly.